GussyH/hass-telebot/README.md

 ha_alarm_entity = "<e.g. alarm_control_panel.ha_alarm>"
-ha_alarm_code = "<the alarm code you use for the alarm_control_panel component>" bot_token = "<the token for your Telegram bot>" allowed_chat_id = "<chat id from the Telegram chat in which you are talking to your bot>" fav_entities = "<space separated list of favourite entities (used by /favstates)>"
+ha_alarm_code = "<the alarm code you use for the alarm_control_panel component>" bot_token = "<the token for your Telegram bot>" allowed_chat_ids = "<list of Telegram chat ids in which you are talking to your bot>" fav_entities = "<space separated list of favourite entities (used by /favstates)>"
 ```